Frank M. Schulte

 - Died October 2, 1949 in Oakland, CA USA

-In the 1908 World Series, the last one the Cubs have won through 2008, Schulte hit .389, one of the highest batting averages on the team.
-Ty Cobb hit .368 for the other team, the 1908 Detroit Tigers.
+In the 1908 World Series, the last one the Cubs have won until 2016, Schulte hit .389, one of the highest batting averages on the team.
+Ty Cobb hit .368 for the other team, the Detroit Tigers.
 Schulte hit third in the lineup in each game, while Sam Crawford hit third for the Tigers.

 After his major league days he played four more years in the minors.
 In 1919 he both played and managed at Binghamton.